Ls220/AdvancedWebA2/README.md

 ## Deployment

-This project is configured for deployment on Vercel.
-Simply connect your GitHub repository to Vercel for automatic deployments.
+This project is configured for deployment on Github, as we had many different key issues when trying to deploy onto vercel.

 ## Project Structure